vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard/deploy-dashboard.md

 # Deploy Dashboard

-The installation and deployment of Dashboard involves five kinds of services.
+The installation and deployment of Dashboard involve five kinds of services.
 This topic will describe how to install and deploy Dashboard in detail.

 ## Port